black-parrot/black-parrot/docs/bedrock_guide.md

 In this protocol, the header and data channels have independent ready&valid handshakes.
 The header is accompanied by a has\_data signal that is raised if the message has at least one data beats.
 The data channel is accompanied by a last signal that is raised with data\_valid on the last data beat.
+Last must not be raised if there is no valid data available.
 As with BedRock Stream, the data channel may is typically 64-bits wide, but may be any 512/N-bits wide that is at least 64-bits.

 The sender contract is: